- »Caesars Sells Rio Hotel and Casino for $516 Million

-Caesars Sells Rio All-Suite Hotel & Casino for $516 Million
+Caesars Sells Rio Hotel and Casino for $516 Million

 Caesars Entertainment has sold the Rio All-Suite Hotel & Casino in Las Vegas for $516.3 million, the company announced Monday.
 The home of the World Series of Poker is no longer owned by Caesars although they retain the WSOP rights.